Fact checked and legally reviewed by Daniel Wasserberg • Contributor & Legal Advisor

 Beginning in the 1980s, United States Mineral Products Company was named in asbestos liability lawsuits.
 By the time the company filed for bankruptcy in 2001, thousands of claims had been filed.

-Many of the claims stemmed from the use of CAFCO asbestos-containing products, including in the World Trade Center during construction in the 1970s.
 In one lawsuit, John Maiorana, a New York sheet metal worker, developed colon cancer after using asbestos-containing CAFCO products during the World Trade Center construction.
 The United States Mineral Products Company was found 50% liable for the illness, and his widow was awarded $3.31 million.

 When the World Trade Center buildings were destroyed in the 9/11 attacks, tons of asbestos particles were released into the air from the debris.
 Scores of first responders, cleanup crews and local residents were exposed to asbestos.